Creativity Is Not Enough: Too Many Idea People, Too Few Innovators

 The information is all there.
 But it must be systematically learned and put into practice.
 Otherwise it will remain information and not be directed toward specific innovative work and performance.

-Many management leaders still cling to slogans, exhortations, and meaningless targets in the hope of inspiring innovation.
+Stated differently, many management leaders still cling to slogans, exhortations and meaningless targets in the hope of inspiring innovation.
 Such exhortations have never worked.
 Innovation is a process.
 It requires a disciplined approach.

-Systematic innovation and internal entrepreneurship is an acquired skill.
-It can be taught, learned, and practiced.
-Serious-minded internal training organizations understand this and take steps to become change leaders.
+Systematic innovation and internal entrepreneurship are acquired skills.
+They can be taught, learned and practiced.
+Serious-minded internal training organizations must understand this and take steps to become change leaders.